Code of Conduct

 Salt Lake International Airport (Airport Code: SLC)

-Express Shuttle provides share-ride service from Salt Lake International Airport to The Chateaux.
+Express Shuttle provides share-ride service from Salt Lake International Airport to the Sheraton Park City.
 Express Shuttle has space at the Ground Transportation Desk located in the baggage claim area of both terminals in the Salt Lake International Airport.
 Look for the sign that says “Express Shuttle”.
 A representative will be stationed there to check passengers in when they arrive.
 Arrival and Departure shuttle reservations can be made online by clicking the link below or calling their reservation line.
 Please make your reservations at least 16 hours in advance of arrival.
-Express Shuttle Reservation or call Toll-free (in US) Phone Reservations: 1-800-397-0773
+Express Shuttle Reservation or call Toll-free (in US) Phone Reservations: 1-800-397-0773.
+Uber and Lyft are also available in Salt Lake City.

 Passport & Visa Requirements